-DeltaXML Core compares two well-formed XML files, an 'old' file and an 'updated' file, and generates an XML file describing the differences between the two files.
+DeltaXML Merge merges three or more well-formed XML 1.0 files and generates a single XML file describing the differences between the files.
 The file representing the differences is known as a delta file.
+We use the term 'file' in this specification but the XML inputs and outputs may use other datatype representations including strings, in-memory trees or event streams.

 DeltaXML handles namespaces and will detect elements in the same namespace even if the namespace prefix values are different.
 An element or attribute in a namespace may have a different namespace prefix in the delta file from that used in the input file.

-DeltaXML compares the two XML files, taking account of the tree structure of the files and identifying corresponding elements in the two files.
+DeltaXML Merge merges the XML files, taking account of the tree structure of the files and identifying corresponding elements in the files.
 Corresponding elements will have the same element local name and namespace and will have corresponding parent elements.
-The root elements of the two files must have the same local name and namespace.
-DeltaXML determines the best fit at each level in the tree structure between the two files.
-The best fit algorithm determines the longest common subsequence of corresponding elements.
-The best fit gives precedence to elements that are exactly equal over those that have just the same element name and namespace.
+The root elements of the files must have the same local name and namespace.
+DeltaXML Merge determines the alignment at each level in the tree structure between the files.
+The alignment algorithm determines the longest common subsequence of corresponding elements.
+The alignment algorithm gives precedence to elements that are exactly equal over those that have just the same element name and namespace.

-DeltaXML can use key values, identified to the software using an attribute in the DeltaXML namespace, to identify corresponding elements in the two files.
-Elements with different keys in the two files will not be considered to correspond.
+DeltaXML Merge can use key values, identified to the software using an attribute in the DeltaXML namespace, to identify corresponding elements in the inputs.
+Alignment of elements with the same namespace, local name and key will take precedence in the alignment process over other alignment criteria.
+Elements with different keys in the files will not be considered to correspond.

-DeltaXML treats elements as ordered, i.e. a change in order is identified as a change.
-Optionally any element can be identified to DeltaXML as orderless, using an attribute in the DeltaXML namespace which must be present in both files.
-In this case the child elements may appear in any order in the two files and DeltaXML will match corresponding elements.
+DeltaXML Merge treats elements as ordered, i.e. a change in order is identified as a change.
+Optionally any element can be identified to DeltaXML as orderless, using an attribute in the DeltaXML namespace which must be present in all files.
+In this case the child elements may appear in any order in the files and DeltaXML will match corresponding elements.
 Within an orderless element, a corresponding element is an element with the same name, namespace and key or an element that is exactly equal through its tree structure.
-In orderless comparison, any elements that do not exactly correspond will be added or deleted according to which file they appear in.
 Orderless elements must have element-only content.

 DeltaXML ignores the order of attributes.
 Changes to attributes are represented using elements in the DeltaXML namespace.